leaysgur/slides/docs/uit_meetup-18/index.md

   - ≠ SSR
 - Render every pages and contents on the fly
   - authenticate, personalize
-- CDN Edge Workers are also available
+- CDN Edge Workers are also available in these days
   - e.g. Cloudflare Workers

 Base line is also 0 JS!